oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-00-policies.md

 If you want to limit access to a user group, create a policy with the below statement:
 ```
-<copy>allow group <group-name> to use ai-service-document-family in tenancy</copy>
+allow group <group-name> to use ai-service-document-family in tenancy
 ```
+where "group-name" is the name of the user group that is created for some specific users in the "Identity & Security->Groups" section in OCI console.

 ### 5. Policy to access input document files in object storage (Recommended)

 If your want to analyze documents stored in your tenancy's object storage bucket, add the below statement to grant object storage access permissions to the group:
 ```
-allow group <group_in_tenancy> to use object-family in tenancy
+allow group <group-name> to use object-family in tenancy
 ```

 If you want to restrict access to a specific compartment, you can use the following policy instead:
 ```
-allow group <group_in_tenancy> to use object-family in compartment <input_bucket_located_object_storage_compartment>
+allow group <group-name> to use object-family in compartment <input-bucket-located-object-storage-compartment>
 ```

 ### 6. Policy to access output location in object storage (Required)

 Document Understanding Service stores results in your tenancy's object store.
-Add the following policy to grant object storage access permissions to the user group who requested the analysis to documents:
+Add the following policy to grant object storage access permissions to the user group who requested the analysis of documents:

 ```
-allow group <group_in_tenancy> to manage object-family in compartment <output_bucket_located_object_storage_compartment>
+allow group <group-name> to manage object-family in compartment <output-bucket-located-object-storage-compartment>
 ```

-### 7. Policy to grant users Data Science access
+### 7. Policy to grant users access to Data Science

-Data Science service allow us to create and access Datascience Notebook.
+Data Science service allows us to create and access Datascience Notebook.

 Add the below statement to allow the user group in your tenancy to use data science:
 ```
-allow group <data-scientists> to manage data-science-family in tenancy
+allow group <grp-name> to manage data-science-family in tenancy
 ```
-where data-scientists represents the name of your user group.

-### 8. Policy to grant users Virtual Cloud Network access
+### 8. Policy to grant users access to Virtual Cloud Network

 The Notebook session will be created inside a subnet, for which we need Virtual Cloud Network that contains a subnet

 Add the below statement to allow the user group in your tenancy to use VCN:
 ```
-allow group <data-scientists> to use virtual-network-family in tenancy
+allow group <grp-name> to use virtual-network-family in tenancy
 ```

 ### 9. Policy to accesss virtual network in data science service